Research

 Intraday Market Return Predictability Culled from the Factor Zoo

-(with Tim Bollerslev and Mathias Siggaard) - R&R at Management Science
+(with Tim Bollerslev and Mathias Siggaard) - Accepted at Management Science

 Paper • Online Appendix